-Our search trends analysis has helped us create a timeline of sleepless Brits’ Google searches, showing some of the most common questions that people want answering when they’re up through the night.
+Using search trends analysis, we’ve created a timeline of sleepless Brits’ Google searches, showing some of the most common questions that people want answers to when they’re up through the night.

 The most commonly searched sleep qualms